DeepHiveMind/QuantumMachineLearning_QiML/04_Quantum_stimulation_and_qi_ecosystem.md

-## **Chapter 5: Quantum Simulation**
+## Quantum Simulation
 ![Image Description](images\quantum_simulator.jpg)

        "Diagram depicting the process of simplifying a quantum system for simulation."
 ### **Why Quantum Computers Are Ideal for Simulation**